microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

 * **Type**: `InputLabelAlignment`
 * **Required**: No
 * **Allowed values**:
-  * `"vertical"` : should place label vertically on top of the input field.
+  * `"inline"` : should place label inline with the input field
-  * `"horizontal"` : should place label horizontally on left (or right in RTL setting) of the input field.
+  * `"above"` : should place label above the input field.

 ### Sample Payload: